mcay51/design-pattern/creational/builder/README.md

 Builder Design Pattern: A Roadmap to Reduce Complexity

-This structural design pattern, where complex objects are created step by step, can actually be thought of as a kind of "complex object creation guide."
+This creational design pattern, where complex objects are created step by step, can actually be thought of as a kind of "complex object creation guide."
 It allows you to easily create objects of the desired type and presentation by progressing step by step.
 This means you no longer have to handle everything with a single builder code!

 For example, let's take houses, which are represented by the House object.
 For a simple house, you may need to follow steps like creating four walls, a floor, a door, windows, and a roof.
 However, when things get more complex, such as when you want to build a large house or a house with special requirements, it can become complicated.
 This is where the Builder pattern comes in.